 A pillar inscription of King Dappula IV (924-935 A.D.) has been discovered from the site of this reservoir (Ranawella, 2005).
 It records certain immunities granted in respect of a village named Harepugama attached as a heritable property to Mahara Rapuha, (son ?) of the Mahaya (Ranawella, 2005).

 The reservoir has been constructed by damming the Kala Oya river (Arumugam, 1969).
-The bund of the reservoir is about 1.62 km. long and the water is extending in an area of about 4,000 acres at its full supply level (Arumugam, 1969).
+The bund of the reservoir is about 1.62 km. long and the water extends into an area of about 4,000 acres at its full supply level (Arumugam, 1969).
 It has one spill and two sluices (Arumugam, 1969).

 References